 -Slightly raised ink or texture on some of the actual numbers in the corners and where it states the amount ie: “Diez Pesos” “100”

 -The green printed numbers will have a glittery shine on most bills

--Water mark of the face that is not easily seen without light behind it
+-Water mark of the face or animal that is not easily seen without light behind it